 Statistics Canada (2010b) Human resource module of the tourism satellite account: a pilot study for Ontario.
 Ottawa: Ministry of Industry account: a pilot study for Newfoundland and Labrador 1997 to 2009.
-Ottawa: Ministry of Industry.

 Statistics Canada (2011) Human resource module of the tourism satellite